ruiruigaoh/uspto_EDA/README.md

-# Patent Pending
-## An exploratory analysis of the biotech patent landscape through USPTO patent data
+# "Patent Pending": Exploratory analysis of the biotech patent landscape and patent processing times

-This is an exploratory data analysis (EDA) of publicly available datasets from the USPTO (United States Patent and Trademark Office).
-The bulk of the analysis was done in Python (via a Jupyter notebook).
-The main packages used include *NumPy, Pandas, and Matplotlib*, with some use of scipy.stats, GeoPandas and GeoPlot as well.

-The goal of my analysis was to explore how technological development, bureaucracy, and private actors affect patent pendency (the length of time between when a patent application is filed and when it is issued at the USPTO).
-This repo also includes a slide deck that presents and summarizes the main findings of my project.
+**Overview:** This analysis explores historical trends in the processing times of biotech-related patents, and uncovers links between patent processing time and factors such as market shifts, patent law/policy changes, examiner "difficulty", and the technology category of a patent.

+**Why patents?** While not a cornerstone of all industries, patents are extremely valuable to the biotech and pharma industries in particular, given the astronomical costs of pharmaceutical research and development (R&D) and the low overall probability of clinical success (i.e., regulatory approval).
+In other words, securing patent protection is a *key* mechanism for biotech and pharma companies to recoup the massive upfront investment that drug development requires.
+Strong and robust patent portfolios are therefore an essential pillar for most companies in these industries.

+**Main packages used:** pandas, numpy, matplotlib, seaborn.

+**Minor packages:** geopandas, geoplot.

+Slide deck that presents and summarizes the main findings of the analysis can be found [here]().

 ---